 - Scale: Change the value in this field to enlarge or shrink the SVG file relative to the material.
 If the file is larger than the material, the software will automatically shrink the SVG files to fit within the size of your material.

-Note: To learn more about SVG workflows, see our Basic & Advanced SVG Workflows support guide.
+Note: To learn more about SVG workflows, see our Classic & Advanced SVG Workflows support guide.

 Summary | Run Job Tab